CALL TODAY! 480-788-2432

 Kidney and Liver Concerns

-Excessive consumption of collagen may lead to complications related to kidney and liver health.
+Excessive consumption of collagen may cause complications related to kidney and liver health.
 High levels of hydroxyproline, an amino acid found in collagen, can contribute to kidney stone formation.
-Additionally, an overload of certain types of collagen could potentially lead to liver fibrosis over time.
+Additionally, an overload of certain types of collagen may even result in liver fibrosis over time.

 Hypercalcemia